Wixonic/Wixonic/README.md

 ---

-## Email adress
+## Email address

 Since I keep receiving more and more advertising through my account, I need to put this disclaimer here:

-> BY SENDING ADVERTISEMENTS VIA THIS ACCOUNT'S EMAIL ADRESS, YOU EXPOSE YOURSELF TO A MAXIMUM FINE OF 20 MILLION EUROS.
+> BY SENDING ADVERTISEMENTS VIA THIS ACCOUNT'S EMAIL ADDRESS, YOU EXPOSE YOURSELF TO A MAXIMUM FINE OF 20 MILLION EUROS.